Minehead: History

 Major rebuilding took place in the Lower or Middle town area following a fire in 1791.
 In that year a Carrara marble statue of Queen Anne, sculpted by Francis Bird was presented to the town by Sir Jacob Bancks, who served as the local Member of Parliament from 1698 to 1715.
 It originally stood in the parish church but was moved to Wellington Square in 1893, when the marble pedestal and canopy by H. Dare Bryan were added.
 Lower town and the quay area were rebuilt and the fortunes of the town revived with the growth in sea bathing, and by 1851 was becoming a retirement centre.

 Early areas of development of the town include Higher Town with its cottages, many of which are "listed" buildings of historic interest, some of which are still thatched, and the Quay area.
 In Victorian times wealthy industrialists built large houses on North Hill and hotels were developed so that tourism became an important industry.
 It was in the Victorian and Edwardian era that tourism in the town increased.
 There was a marked increase in building in the early years of the 20th century when the landowners, the Luttrells of Dunster Castle, released extensive building land.
-Probably the most prolific Edwardian architect was W.J.Tamlyn from North Devon who settled in the town and was responsible for designing several hundred domestic properties as well as Minehead Town Hall and the Queen's Hall.
+Probably the most prolific Edwardian architect was W.J.Tamlyn from North Devon, who settled in the town and was responsible for designing several hundred domestic properties, as well as Minehead Town Hall and the Queen's Hall.

 The steamship SS Pelican grounded in Minehead Bay on 22 June 1928, on an unmarked reef known as the Gables that circles Minehead Bay, 0.7 mile from land.
 The Pelican was sailing from Port Talbot to Highbridge.
 The crew of five were rescued by the Minehead Lifeboat.
 Evacuees were billeted in Minehead during the Second World War.
 During the war, the town was bombed by KG 54, a Luftwaffe bomber wing on the night of the 7/8 April 1941.
 Butlins opened in 1962, and has brought thousands of visitors to the town.

 Governance

 The civil parish of Minehead is governed by a town council, which was created in 1983.
-In 2002, the parish was estimated to have a population of 10,330.
-Administratively, Minehead is part of the non-metropolitan district of Somerset West and Taunton, which was established on 1 April 2019.
-It was previously in the district of West Somerset since 1974, and part of Minehead Urban District before that.
-The district is in turn part of the Somerset shire county, and administrative tasks are shared between county, district and town councils.

-It falls within the Bridgwater and West Somerset constituency represented in the House of Commons of the Parliament of the United Kingdom.
-It elects one Member of Parliament (MP) by the first-past-the-post system of election.
-The current MP is Ian Liddell-Grainger, a member of the Conservative Party.
+Since April 2023, Minehead has been part of the unitary authority area administered by Somerset Council.
+Most of the parish forms the Minehead electoral division which elects two members of Somerset Council.
+The exception is an area in the south-east, including Alcombe and Ellicombe, which is within the largely rural Dunster division that also elects two members.

+Minehead was previously in the district of Somerset West and Taunton, and before that West Somerset.
+Until 1974 it was part of Minehead Urban District.

+The town falls within the Tiverton and Minehead parliamentary constituency.